tgwizard/pythonrv/README.md

             assert in_out[1] >= old_in_out[1]
 ~~~

+The first spcification checks that all inputs are greater-than-or-equal-to
+zero.
-The first specification checks that all outputs are at least as big as the
+The second specification checks that all outputs are at least as big as the
 inputs.
-The second specification verifies the input/output against the
+The third specification verifies the input/output against the
 historical data for the function; given a larger input, the output must be
 larger-or-equal than before.
+Note that the last two specs are executed after
+the factorial has been called.
+This gives them access to return values and
+output arguments.

 A specification is sent an event with information of the called function, its
 history, and the history of all functions monitored by the specification.